ThatOneCalculator/NerdFetch/README.md

 Know issue(s):

-- In Cool-Retro-Term, the coffee icon shows up as a Chinese character.
-To fix this, replace the current coffee icon with `nf-fa-coffee` from [Nerdfont's Cheat Sheet](https://www.nerdfonts.com/cheat-sheet).
-This issue only seems to occur on Cool-Retro-Term, CalcFetch was tested in Gnome terminal, Deepin terminal, Kitty, and Alacritty and didn't have this problem.
+- In [Cool-Retro-Term](https://github.com/Swordfish90/cool-retro-term), the coffee icon shows up as a Chinese character.
+To fix this, simply change the default font to a NerdFont you installed.